 - 6 months of business & personal bank statements

 Commercial mortgage applications can usually be completed in 6-8 weeks.
 This will, of course, depend on how quickly, and to what quality, information is given to the lender.
 The other key factors that can affect the speed of completion are the valuation and legal process.
 Mortgage valuations can often take some time, and therefore cause delays.

 The legal process can be more complex than residential property conveyancing, so your solicitor must be experienced in dealing with these transactions.
 If your application is urgent and needs to complete more quickly than this, just let us know and we will expedite it to meet your timescales where possible.

 Using a broker

-A lot of lenders negotiate their rates on a case by case basis.
+A lot of lenders negotiate their rates for commercial mortgages on a case by case basis.
 A good broker can be invaluable in this situation as they will be both experienced in negotiation, and able to leverage their relationship with the lender to push for a better deal.